mplodowski/dynamicpdf-plugin/README.md

 # Dynamic PDF plugin

-> Plugin requires PHP >=7.1.
+> Plugin requires PHP >=7.1 to work with the latest version of [dompdf](https://github.com/dompdf/dompdf) library.
 Please see update guide for version 4.0.0.

 October HTML to PDF converter using [dompdf](https://github.com/dompdf/dompdf) library.